 Figure 4.
-The PCA biplot using Smallmouth Bass physical parameters.
-Principal component 1 (PC1) explains 85.2% of the variability in the physical variables while principal component 2 (PC2) explains 10.6% of the variability.
-Physical variables are indicated by the arrows.
-All variables are positively associated with PC1.
+The PCA biplot using Smallmouth Bass physical parameters (listed in Figure 2).
+Principal component 1 (PC1) explains 85.2% of the variability in the physical parameters while principal component 2 (PC2) explains 10.6% of the variability.
+Physical parameters are indicated by the arrows.
+All parameters are positively associated with PC1.
 Gonad weight and liver weight are positively associated with PC2.

 For SMB, the first principal component explains 78.3% of the variance, and the second principal component explains 15.4% of the variance (Appendix A: Figure A1).
 Total weight, total length, fork length, and liver weight each contribute between 19-22% to the first principal component, and gonad weight has a contribution of 15.9%.
 Again, this first principal component is a variable based on the size of the fish.
 In the second principal component, gonad weight has a contribution of 49.2%, and total length, fork length, and liver weight each have a contribution of 15-16%.
 Contributions of physical parameters for SMB are located in Appendix A: Figure A4.